Dry skin occurs when your skin loses too much water and oil. Dry skin is common and can affect anyone at any age.

 - Drink plenty of water.

-- Ease itchy skin by applying a cool compress to irritated areas.
+- Ease itchy skin by applying a moisturizer and cool compress to irritated areas.

-- Try over-the-counter cortisone creams or lotions if your skin is inflamed.
+- Try over-the-counter hydrocortisone creams or lotions if your skin is inflamed.

 - Look for moisturizers that contain ceramides.